Poor Sleep Makes My ADHD Worse (And Vice-Versa)

 A psychologist who specializes in Attention Deficit Hyperactivity Disorder once told me, “If you’ve seen one kid with ADHD, you’ve seen one kid with ADHD.”
 The year was 2008.
 I was flying all over North America to interview ADHD specialists for what would become a groundbreaking documentary, ADD & Loving It?!

 Since then, researchers have found dozens of genes that are associated with this complex disorder.
 Not every gene is switched on.
-Small wonder that people with this disorder each struggle with their own unique collection of traits.
+Small wonder that people with this disorder each struggle with their unique collection of traits.

 When I hear adults comparing ADHD symptoms it reminds me of my childhood, comparing hockey trading cards with my pals, “Have it.
 Have it.
 Don’t have it.
 Have it.
 Don’t have it.
 Have it…”